VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment

 We use Barlow Twins (BT) \citep{zbontar2021barlow}, a non-contrastive covariance regularization as the foundational objective of \model.
-The recent success of contrastive vision-language pre-training (VLP) \citep{radford2021learning, li2021supervision, jia2021scaling, kim2021vilt, yang2022unified, dou2022coarse, dou2022empirical} has already shown that, compared to a single modality, \textit{image-caption} pairs offer a significantly higher-level of abstractive and semantic concepts about the training samples.
+The recent success of contrastive vision-language pre-training \citep{radford2021learning, li2021supervision, jia2021scaling, kim2021vilt, yang2022unified, dou2022coarse, dou2022empirical} has already shown that, compared to a single modality, \textit{image-caption} pairs offer a significantly higher-level of abstractive and semantic concepts about the training samples.
 However, common contrastive VLP objectives, like InfoNCE \citep{oord2018representation}, are data-hungry, as they require large batch sizes and well-mined hard negatives.
 On the other hand, the BT objective operates on the dimensions of the embeddings across the two views of training samples.
-Hence, it has proven robust to batch size and can be trained using lower memory resources.
-In this work, we extend the BT objective for multi-modal setup.
+Hence, it is more robust to batch size and can be trained using lower memory resources.
+In this work, we extend the BT objective for a multi-modal setup.

 The original BT algorithm, which operates on joint embeddings of distorted samples, was proposed only for image modality.
 Specifically, for each image of a batch $\mathcal{X}$, two distorted views are obtained using a distribution of data augmentation $\mathcal{T}$ with disparate probabilities.
-These distorted images are then fed into a shared image encoder which contains a feature extraction network (e.g., ResNet \citep{he2016deep}) cascaded with trainable linear projection layers, producing a batch of parallel embeddings $z^A$ and $z^B$.
-The BT loss computed using the encoded embeddings can be denoted as:

-Where $\lambda$ is a positive weighting factor; $C$ is the cross-correlation matrix computed between $z^A$ and $z^B$ along the batch dimension; $b$ stands for sample indices in a batch; $i,j$ refers to the dimension indices of $z^A$ and $z^B$.
-The first term in Equation \ref{eq:loss_BT_L} is the \emph{invariance} term which attempts to equate the diagonal elements of the cross-correlation $C$ matrix to $1$, whereas the second term is the \emph{redundancy reduction term} which pushes the off-diagonal elements of the $C$ matrix to $0$.
+These distorted images are then fed into a shared image encoder containing a feature extraction network (e.g., ResNet \citep{he2016deep}) cascaded with trainable linear projection layers, producing a batch of parallel embeddings $z^A$ and $z^B$.
+The BT loss computed using the encoded embeddings can be denoted as: $\lambda$ is a positive weighting factor; $C$ is the cross-correlation matrix computed between $z^A$ and $z^B$ along the batch dimension; $b$ stands for sample indices in a batch; $i,j$ refers to the dimension indices of $z^A$ and $z^B$.
+The first term in Equation \ref{eq:loss_BT_L} is the \textit{invariance} term which attempts to equate the diagonal elements of the cross-correlation $C$ matrix to $1$, whereas the second term is the \textit{redundancy reduction term} which pushes the off-diagonal elements of $C$ matrix to $0$.